 Other places in Amsterdam for drinks: Gollem Raamsteeg or Gollem Daniel Stalpertstraat for Dutch and Belgian beers, Brouwerij ‘t IJ for local Dutch beers, Wynand Fockink for liqueurs and jenevers (like gin), Whiskycafe L&B for whiskeys, Mulligan’s Irish Pub for Irish beers and live music

-Nearby in Noord-Holland
+Nearby in/near Noord-Holland

 Close enough to Amsterdam that they can be a morning or afternoon trip (generally within the province of Noord-Holland).
 Tip: Use 9292 to plan train and other public transit journeys in the Netherlands!